credibledoc/credible-doc/log-combiner/log-combiner-doc/src/main/resources/template/markdown/README.md

-# Repository log-combiner
+# Module log-combiner
 Allows to combine (merge) log files with different format of lines timestamps to a single file or InputStream with lines sorted by timestamps.

-This repository contains the following modules
+This module contains the following modules
 * [log-combiner-core](log-combiner-core/README.md) - contains classes with business logic.
 This module is a source for a `jar` library file.
 * [log-combiner](log-combiner/README.md) - contains the `log-combiner` command-line tool.